 You will have a structured training plan and will be coached on the rowing machine (erg), in the indoor rowing tank and eventually go out on the water with an experienced cox and coach.

 Do I need to attend all the sessions?
 Yes, within reason.
 The GFAR course is structured in a way as to give you a real feel for the sport and what would be expected of you if you want to continue rowing after completion.

 Saying that, we all have busy lives and we understand that this sometimes gets in the way.
 We will be as flexible as we can be, but if you can’t make a water session in the later stages of the course, you must let us know in good time so that we can plan the boats accordingly.

 What kit should I wear?
 Regular gym wear, really.
 The most important thing is that it is fairly tight-fitting as baggy kit can get caught in the runners of the boat.
 For water sessions, you may also want to bring a waterproof jacket – rowers train even if it’s raining.
-We suggest lots of thin layers rather than a big layer in colder weather.

 Do I need to bring anything or any special equipment?
 No, just make sure you have trainers with you for fitness – you can borrow wellies from the club.
 Please bring bottle of water for session.

 How long are the sessions?
 Sunday sessions are 11:00 to 12:30.
 Weekday sessions (Tuesday & Wednesdays) are 19:00 to 20:30.

 Do I need a level of fitness already?
 The aim of the course is to get you fit and ready to row.
 Most of our participants are of average fitness level, but you will benefit from the course at whatever level you are starting from.

 I’ve rowed before but very rusty – would this course be suitable?
 Yes, if you want to get into shape before actively taking up the sport again.
 The water sessions will give you a chance to brush up on your technique.
 However, no experience of rowing is assumed – we will start with the basics.